Flutter-Project-by-Mohammad-Abu-Alhijaa/QuickShop/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+- This project is licensed under the MIT License.

 ---